 Patient presentation of isolated thrombocytopenia usually post upper respiratory tract infection is classic.
 No further investigations are necessary.

-A 4 year old female child presents to the Emergency Department with her guardian.
-The child had a recent upper respiratory tract infection 17 days ago and now has a 2 day history of bruising.
-The child has not had nose bleeding.
+A 6 year old male child presents to the Emergency Department with his father.
+The child had a recent upper respiratory tract infection 18 days ago and now has a 3 day history of bruising.
+The child has not had gum bleeding.
 There is no past history of bleeding nor bruising.

 On exam, the child looks well, actively running around the room.
 Vitals as listed.